vineetk1/fairseq/README.md

 ```
 # Training a new model
 ### Download dataset
-Check that the current working directory is fairseq
+Check that the current working directory is fairseq.
 ```
 cd examples/dialog
 ```